-• The cover of canopy-forming macroalgae is an important indicator of subtidal reef condition in South Australia (Cheshire et al. 1998, Cheshire and Westphalen 2000, Turner et al. 2007, Collings et al. 2008, Gaylard et al. 2013, Brook and Bryars 2014).
-The macroalgal data recorded during 2009 (DEWNR and the University of Tasmania unpublished data, Figure 9) were used to infer condition of subtidal reefs in the Nuyts Archipelago Marine Park from canopy cover calculated using the methods of Brook and Bryars (2014).
-The canopy cover of reefs in the NAMP was above the threshold for classification as 'good' (Figure 10), with an average cover inside and outside the Isles of St Francis SZ of 73.4 per cent ± 7.3 per cent (standard deviation) and 76.1 per cent ± 6.5 per cent, respectively.

-• The cover of canopy algae, turf and bare substrate was used as an indicator of reef condition from surveys during 2014 (Gaylard et al. 2013, EPA unpublished data, see above).
-Reef condition was classified as excellent with dense communities of canopy algae.
+- The cover of canopy-forming macroalgae is an important indicator of subtidal reef condition in South Australia (Cheshire et al. 1998, Cheshire and Westphalen 2000, Turner et al. 2007, Collings et al. 2008, Gaylard et al. 2013, Brook and Bryars 2014).
+The macroalgal data recorded during surveys across several years (DEWNR and University of Tasmania unpublished data) were used to infer condition of subtidal reefs in the individual parks where data existed from canopy cover calculated using the methods of Brook and Bryars (2014).
+See the individual marine park baseline reports for more information (Bryars et al. 2016a-s) - The cover of canopy algae, turf and bare substrate was used as an indicator of reef condition from surveys between 2010 and 2014 (Gaylard et al. 2013, EPA unpublished data, see above).